awitwicki/background-noise/README.md

-# Frontend code template in `preact`
+# Chill

-This template is to be used for frontend applications.
+This app allows you to listen relaxing sounds

 ## Features